social-protocols/quality-news/README.md

 ## Penalties for Off-Topic Stories

-When we first built this, we immediately noticed a greater proportion of non-technical stories with this new algorithm: mostly major news items from main-stream media that had little to do with hacking and startups.
+When we first built this, we immediately noticed a greater proportion of non-technical stories: mostly major news items from main-stream media that had little to do with hacking and startups.
 We reasoned that this was because Hacker News applies penalties to many main-stream news stories, but we didn't incorporate those penalties into our ranking algorithm.
 Here's a [blog post from 2013](https://www.righto.com/2013/11/how-hacker-news-ranking-really-works.html) that attempts to reverse-engineer these penalties

 It is natural that, once a community has formed around some topic, they will come to want to discuss unrelated topics with that same community.
 Perhaps in the *short-term*, people gain the most value from discussing whatever topic interests them, but in the long term communities lose their value if they don't artificially focus the discussion.
-I believe HN has arrived at a compromise that quietly penalizes off-topic articles while still allowing them, so that the community remains focused on hacking and startups, but people also derive value from discussing other topics that truly interest them.
+We believe HN has arrived at a compromise that quietly penalizes off-topic articles while still allowing them, so that the community remains focused on hacking and startups, but people also derive value from discussing other topics that truly interest them.

 We are going to look into [inferring penalties and applying them](https://github.com/social-protocols/news/issues/47) on Quality News.
-But in the meantime, that's why you see more off-topic content here.
+But in the meantime, we think that's why you see more off-topic content.

 # Development